Sally's Apizza

 Sally's Apizza is a pizzeria in the Wooster Square neighborhood of New Haven, Connecticut.
-Sally's Apizza also has locations in Stamford, Connecticut and Fairfield, Connecticut.
+Sally's Apizza also has locations in Stamford, Connecticut, Fairfield, Connecticut, and Woburn, Massachusetts.

 Fare

 Sally's serves New Haven-style thin-crust apizza, which is baked in coal-fired brick pizza ovens.
-By default, a New Haven pizza is a "plain" pizza topped with only tomato sauce, and Parmesan.
-Sally's is a small restaurant, and patrons must often wait in line, sometimes even for hours.
+By default, a New Haven pizza is a "plain" pizza topped with only tomato sauce and Parmesan.
+Sally's is a small restaurant, and patrons must often wait in line, sometimes for hours.

 History

 The restaurant was purchased for $500 in 1938 by Filomena Consiglio, sister of Frank Pepe, who was the owner of Frank Pepe Pizzeria Napoletana, another Wooster Street pizza restaurant.
 Sal Consiglio, a son of Filomena, ran it until his death in May 1989.
 His wife Flo died in September 2012.
 While their children Richard and Robert still operate the restaurant, they sold it to an unnamed buyer in 2017.
 In 2021, a second location was opened in Stamford, Connecticut.
 In 2022, a third location was opened in Fairfield, Connecticut.

-Sally's was featured in the 2019 documentary film about New Haven-style apizza, Pizza A Love Story.
+In December 2023, a fourth location was opened in Woburn, Massachusetts.
+Additional locations are planned in Connecticut and Massachusetts.

+Sally's is one of three pizza restaurants featured in the documentary film Pizza A Love Story, directed by Gorman Bechard.
+The love story to New Haven's holy trinity of pizza restaurants, Pepe's, Sally's, and Modern, had its world premiere at IFFBoston in April 2019.
+The film was released on DVD and pay-per-view on September 29, 2020.
+In reviewing the film, Deborah Brown of The Swellesley Report called it “An important film of staggering genius that needed to be made.”

+Sally's is also featured in an exhibit at the New Haven Museum called Pronounced Ah-Beetz which celebrates the history of New Haven apizza.
+The exhibit, which opened on October 9, 2025 and will be on display until October 2027, features the history of New Haven's three iconic Pizza restaurants: Frank Pepe Pizzeria Napoletana, Sally's Apizza, and Modern Apizza, as well as other beloved pizza restaurants throughout the New Haven area.
+Co-curated by Gorman Bechard, Jason Bischoff-Wurstle, Dean Falcone, and Colin M. Caplan, the idea grew out of Bechard's documentary Pizza: A Love Story and his visiting the now-shuttered Pizza Museum in Chicago.
+He felt a pizza museum belonged in New Haven.
+It was made possible by the connections the filmmaker and his producing team of Falcone and Caplan had made with the families of local pizza restaurants during the making of the documentary.
+Numerous holy grails of pizza history are on display, including the oldest known pizza box from 1936, Frank Pepe's original baking hat, and pizza boxes signed by Yogi Berra and Gwyneth Paltrow.